TCP/IP Protocol Stack with Phase 2 Certification

 - Built-in TCP/IP protocol decoder.
 When enabled by a compile-time flag, a short summary of every received or transmitted packet is printed to stdout on an ongoing basis.

-- Shipped with eight sample applications: an RFC868 time client, a chargen, discard, a echo client, a chargen, discard, and echo server and an HTML client that cycles through a list of URLs, downloading each site's home page.
-Also included is a network benchmark application that calculates throughput and CPU utilizations as well as mDNS/DNS-SD client and server applications.
+- Shipped with five sample applications: an RFC868 time client, a chargen, discard, a echo client, a chargen, discard, and echo server, an HTML client that cycles through a list of URLs, downloading each site's home page and a network benchmark application that calculates throughput and CPU utilization's for various network streams.

 - Developed using TargetOSTM, Blunk Microsystems' real-time operating system, the source code is 100% ANSI C and is easily ported to both other real-time kernels and to polling environments that do not use a kernel.
 A Linux port is available for virtual, embedded or desktop Linux development or evaluation.

 - Royalty-free.
 Includes source code, User's Manual, sample applications, and one year of technical support.

 Porting document (PDF)